turjumann/react-task/README.md

 ## Part 1

+On the homepage, I used Google's API to render Google Maps on the screen.
+I also created an input field where the user can type and search for a city which then will show the user the weather temperature in that corresponding city.

 ## Part 2

 I created 2 components which displays 2 versions of a PDF, English and Arabic versions.
 The PDFs content are sample data.
 The PDFs are hidden from the user, but the user can see a "Generate PDF" button which will allow him to generate 2 different PDFs and download them.